kumahq/kuma-website/docs/docs/1.0.4/policies/fault-injection.md

 `FaultInjection` is a policy, which is applied to the connection between dataplanes.
 As most of the policies, `FaultInjection` supports the powerful mechanism of matching, which allows you to precisely match source and destination dataplanes.

 ::: warning
-`FaultInjection` policy available only for L7 HTTP traffic, `kuma.io/protocol: http` is mandatory tag both for source and destination selector.
+`FaultInjection` policy available only for L7 HTTP traffic, `kuma.io/protocol: http` is mandatory tag both for the destination selector.
 :::

 ### HTTP Faults